WE PRESENT TO THE RABBIT!

 Bunnies often find it uncomfortable to be picked up, with all four feet on the ground definitely having their preference.
 But when it comes to stroking the matter is very different, most rabbits love that.
 Some rabbits also come to their owners for active attention!

 Furthermore, rabbits naturally have their beautiful long ears which stand or hang.
-The hind legs of the rabbit are strongly muscular and well-developed to set themselves off, making them particularly fast and agile in their movements.
+The hind legs of the rabbit are strongly muscled and well developed to set themselves off, making them particularly fast and agile in their movements.

 The wild rabbit has a gray-brown fur and a light abdomen.